 The Ministry of Justice is responsible for the provision of civil execution services in British Columbia.
 These services are performed by court bailiffs under contract with the Province.

-Civil execution services involve the seizure and sale of goods and property as a result of a court order issued in a civil proceeding.
+Civil execution services involve execution of court orders issued in a civil proceeding.
 Services also include the court ordered removal of a tenant and their belongings from a residence.
 The most common court orders of this nature include a writ of possession, a writ of seizure and sale and an order of seizure and sale.

 Only contracted court bailiffs are legally authorized to execute these orders.

 If you are a creditor who has been awarded a monetary judgment by the court, or if you are a landlord with an order of possession from the Residential Tenancy Branch, it is recommended that you contact an authorized court bailiff firm to gain a better idea of the costs associated with executing your court order.

 A list of authorized court bailiffs for the province is available here.